The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Experiments

 \section{Experiments}

-\textbf{Summary of Experimental Results.} In this section, we compare our inference methods in \cref{sec:alg_implement} against existing procedures in terms of variable selection and estimation performance.
+\textit{Summary of experimental results.} In this section, we compare our inference methods in \cref{sec:alg_implement} against existing procedures in terms of variable selection and estimation performance.
 We find that when the interaction effects are strong or comparable to the strength of the additive effects, our method outperforms existing methods in terms of variable selection and estimation performance.
-When the interaction effects are weak our method does not (uniformly) have the best performance but still performs well relative to many of the other methods.
+When the interaction effects are weak our method does not (uniformly) have the best performance but still performs well relative to many of the other methods.\footnote{All results can be re-generated using the data and code provided in \url{https://github.com/agrawalraj/skimfapaper}.}

 There are two immediate challenges with our empirical evaluation.
 The first is that existing methods estimate the functional ANOVA decomposition assuming all covariates are independent (or sometimes do not even specify the measure).
 Hence, we start our evaluation by assuming the covariates are independent so that we can compare against existing methods in \cref{sec:syn_exp} and \cref{sec:real_exp}.
 Then, in \cref{sec:anova_sens}, we show why the assumption of independent covariates is problematic to demonstrate the practical utility of \cref{algo:change_basis}.